reactjs/react.dev/content/docs/typechecking-with-proptypes.md

   // is shown if the prop isn't provided.
   requiredFunc: PropTypes.func.isRequired,

-  // A value of any data type
+  // A required value of any data type
   requiredAny: PropTypes.any.isRequired,

   // You can also specify a custom validator.
 It should return an Error